Post Banner Image

 Culture

 There’s something especially captivating about a main street in a small town, whether it’s the charming architecture, the mom-and-pop shops, or a welcoming atmosphere that makes you want to stick around.
-From the coast to the mountains, these five small towns boast some of the prettiest main streets in the U.S.
+From the coast to the mountains, these 10 small cities and towns boast some of the prettiest main streets in the U.S.

 Bar Harbor, Maine